-All Saints Catholic School will be well known as the "Gem of Northside," a growing and dynamic destination Catholic school known for excellence in:
+All Saints Catholic School will be known as the "Gem of Northside", a growing and dynamic destination known for excellence in:

-- Preparing students for profound success in high school, college and in their adult lives as highly engaged leaders in a diverse, democratic society, - Developing the whole child with strong offerings in Christian faith formation, STEM (Science, Technology, Engineering and Math), the arts, language, athletics and meaningful co-curricular and extracurricular activities, - Cultivating an exceptionally active and culturally, socioeconomically and ethnically diverse student body, and - Strengthening family bonds with the communities of Ginter Park, Bellevue and beyond, as well as the area Catholic churches.
+- Preparing students for profound success in high school, college and in their adult lives as highly engaged leaders in a diverse, democratic society. - Developing the whole child with strong offerings in Christian faith formation, science, math, the arts, language, athletics and meaningful co-curricular and extracurricular activities. - Cultivating an exceptionally active and culturally, socioeconomically and ethnically diverse student body. - Strengthening family bonds with the communities of Ginter Park, Bellevue and beyond, as well as the area Catholic churches.